Upgrading CentOS 5 to Fedora 7

 rpm -Uhv --repackage --nodeps python-urlgrabber python python-libs yum rpm rpm-libs rpm-python yum-metadata-parser

 We needed to remove the old python-urlgrabber manually because for some reason Fedora 7 ships an older version of python-urlgrabber then CentOS.
-We could have used the --oldpackage flag of rpm to force a downgrade, but I think its safer that way.
+We could have used the--oldpackage

-7. Now that yum is running, we can start with the upgrade process.
+.
+This should run without problems, if it doesn’t – its a good time to abort and go to your server to upgrade it manually using a CD.
+Its probably possible to recover from this state (back to CentOS 5 or continue with the upgrade), but I never encountered a problem in this stage and you shouldn’t either if you followed all the steps precisely (and nothing major has changed in the software configuration of Fedora 7 or CentOS 5 since this article came out).
+If you need help, e-mail me or comment below. - Now that yum is running, we can start with the upgrade process.
 I usually start by issuing a system upgrade and then help yum manually with each problem it encounters, so following are some pre-upgrade steps that I had to do before I could manage a full upgrade.
 This was done an x86_64 architecture which is somewhat complicated as a lot of packages are installed in both their x86_64 and their i386 versions, and that makes life difficult for yum.
 In most cases it is easy to solve this by simply removing the redundant i386 package and then letting yum try again.
 The i386 architecture shouldn’t have these problems.

-8. I needed to upgrade cyrus-sasl manually, but first I had to get rid of all the i386 versions of the libraries, so run
+- I needed to upgrade cyrus-sasl manually, but first I had to get rid of all the i386 versions of the libraries, so run

 yum list cyrus-sasl*

-And from under the installed section use rpm -e to remove all the i386 versions of the cyrus-sasl libraries and all their dependancies.
+to remove all the i386 versions of the cyrus-sasl libraries and all their dependancies.

-Then run yum upgrade cyrus-sasl
+Then runyum upgrade cyrus-sasl

-10. We need to upgrade mkinitrd and friends so start by running
+- We need to upgrade mkinitrd and friends so start by running

 yum install parted